gamemanual0/gm0/source/docs/hardware-basics/servo-guide/choosing-servo.rst

 ================

 For many  applications, you can just use one of the two most common servos in FTC, `REV Smart Servo <http://www.revrobotics.com/rev-41-1097/>`_ or `goBILDA Dual Mode Servo <https://www.gobilda.com/2000-series-dual-mode-servo-25-2/>`_.
 However, sometimes these servos are not enough.
-To choose the right servo in these cases, you need to know more about servos.

 Here are some of servo features you need to pay attention to when selecting a servo for your needs.

 Servo Type: Regular or Continuous
 ---------------------------------
-Servos described above, which can rotate to a given position based on PWM input signal, are called *regular servos*.
-In addition, there are also *continuous rotation* servos, which are effectively just small motors using servo form factor.
+Servos described above, which can rotate to a given position based on PWM input signal, are called **regular servos**.
+In addition, there are also **continuous rotation** servos, which are effectively just small motors in a servo form factor.
 They have no position control; instead, PWM signal is used to control their rotation  speed.

 Both REV Smart Servo and goBILDA Dual Mode servo (which are both based on FR5311m programmable servo by Feetech) can be used as either regular or continuous rotation servos.
-To switch between these two modes, you need to use a *servo programmer*, available separately from REV or  goBILDA.
+To switch between these two modes, you need to use a servo programmer, available separately from REV or goBILDA.

-Note that some vendors such as Servocity offer continuous rotation option on some of the servos they sell.
+..  caution::  Some vendors offer continuous rotation *option* on some servos.
 These options are modifications to the original servo made by the vendor and are illegal in FTC.
-The only legal continuous rotation servos are servos that are continuous rotation from the **factory**: if you have a seller like ServoCity modify a servo for continuous rotation, that servo is not legal.
+  The only legal continuous rotation servos are CR servos from the **factory**.
+  If you have a seller modify a
+  servo for continuous rotation, that servo is not legal.

 Servo Torque And Speed